 Once you have earned your credential(s), you'll need to maintain it by earning Professional Development Units (PDUs).
 Fortunately, there are plenty of activities and ways to earn PDUs.
-For full information regarding the specific requirements for your certification, please see PMI's CCRS handbook. (go to the PMI certifications page for links)
+For full information regarding the specific requirements for your certification, please see PMI's CCRS handbook.

-EDUCATION: Continue learning and growing
+EDUCATION: Continue Learning and Growing

 - Course or Training: Participate in Chapter workshops or other formal educational courses offered through PMI or qualified training organizations.
 There are many instructor led as well as e-learning opportunities available.

 - Organizational Meetings: Chapter or other professional conferences or meetings relevant to project management and limited to a maximum of 2 PDUs per session.

 - Online or Digital Media: Self-directed learning such as webinars or podcasts.

 - Read: Non-fictional / informational books, blogs or articles

 - Informal learning: Includes mentoring, small group discussions / lunch and learns or panel discussions with other professionals.